 Rhino Security Labs tests the vulnerability of networks, cloud systems and applications to attacks by nefarious characters.
 In doing so, the company promises to expose weak points in a system and offers guidance to mitigate risk.
 Clients as varied as Burger King, Funko and Ford have all utilized Rhino’s security research, engineers and proprietary tech to test and improve their security systems.

-CI Security’s platform guards companies and organizations in healthcare, financial services and the public sector — essential components for a functioning society.
-The company offers automated scans for vulnerabilities, security consulting and a monitoring service performed by both analysts and CI Security’s technology.
+CI Security’s platform provides Managed Detection Response services to guard companies and organizations in healthcare, financial services and the public sector — essential components for a functioning society.
+The company combines purpose-built technology with insight from security analysts to help systems detect threats, investigate, respond and recover.

 Deja vu Security provides secure development and advisory services to a range of companies, specializing in the security of applications, fuzz testing and IoT devices.
 Founded in 2011, the company offers advice, tactical assessments and outsourced development, and is careful to balance business and security needs.
 The company’s founding team comes from a range of leadership roles at Amazon, Microsoft and HP.